datatrail-jhu/01_chromebookintro/manuscript/02_chromeos.md

 When using a "normal" computer you usually download software that makes it possible to edit files, make presentations, use your calendar, or use social media.
 On a Chromebook there are three different ways that you can add new software to use.

-* __Chrome Apps__ - Are apps that you "add" to Chrome.
+* __Chrome Apps__: Are apps that you "add" to Chrome.
 The user interface is just the Chrome Browser.
 Very often these apps are actually just a link to a website that lets you do something like manage your calendar or write a document.
 But sometimes they have other offline functionality.
-* __Chrome Extensions__ - These are actually pieces of software that modify the way the Chrome Browser itself works.
+* __Chrome Extensions__: These are actually pieces of software that modify the way the Chrome Browser itself works.
 An example would be an ad blocker that prevents ads on webpages you visit in Chrome from being shown.
-* __Android Apps__ - Many modern Chromebooks now support installing Android Apps.
+* __Android Apps__: Many modern Chromebooks now support installing Android Apps.
 These are the same apps that you would get if you had an Android phone.
 These apps won't run inside of a web browser, but will function just like an app on your phone.

 You can think of all three of these extensions to Chrome OS as "Apps".
 Not all Chromebooks support Android Apps and we want anyone to be able to complete the Chromebook Data Science Program if they have a Chrome web browser and an internet connection.
 So we will mostly focus on Chrome Apps and Extensions for this course.
 But if you have Android Apps that you like on your phone and have a [Chromebook that supports Android Apps](https://www.androidcentral.com/these-are-chromebooks-can-run-android-apps) then you can install those apps as well as we discuss in the next section.